Singularity-tutorial/Singularity-tutorial.github.io/README.md

 ### What IS a software container anyway?
 (And what's it good for?)

-A container allows you to stick an application and all of it's dependencies into a single package.
+A container allows you to stick an application and all of its dependencies into a single package.
 This makes your package portable, shareable, and reproducible.